Abortion in Maine: Legislative history

 The first abortion-related legislation was passed in the state in 1821.
 The second law was passed 19 years later, in 1840.
 In 1857, RS 1857, c.
 124, §§7, 8, was passed related to the concealment of birth and procuring of abortions.
 It would be another 14 years before a law on this same theme was passed.
 In 1883, another law on concealment of birth and procuring of abortions was passed.
 Twenty more years would pass, and then a new law on concealment of birth and procuring of abortions passed in 1903.
 By the end of the 1800s, all states in the Union, except Louisiana, had therapeutic exceptions in their legislative bans on abortions.
-In the 19th century, bans by state legislatures on abortion were about protecting the life of the mother, given the number of deaths caused by abortions; state governments saw themselves as looking out for the lives of their citizens.

 Abortion-related legislation would again pass the Maine legislature in 1907, 1909, 1916, 1921, 1930, 1935, 1943, 1944, 1954, 1964, 1967, and 1969.
 Two abortion-related bills were passed 1971: one, LD 1373, "An Act Relating to Termination of Human Pregnancy by Therapeutic Abortion"; and the other, LD 1406, "An Act Relating to Termination of Human Pregnancy by Medical Decision".

 In 1973, the year of the US Supreme Court Roe v.
 Wade ruling, seven pieces of legislation related to abortion were passed.
 These included HP 857, "Joint Resolution Memorializing Congress to Call A Convention for the Purpose of Amending the United States Constitution Relative to Abortion"; LD 887, "An Act Relating to Reporting of Data of Abortions Performed by an Attending Physician"; LD 888, "An Act Prohibiting the Use and Sale of Human Fetus for Experimentation"; LD 952, "An Act Relating to Discrimination Against Persons Who Refuse to Perform or Assist Abortions"; LD 953, "An Act Relating to Immunity of Persons or Hospitals Refusing to Perform or Assist in Abortions"; LD 1529, "An Act Regulating Abortion Procedures"; and LD 1824, "An Act to Prevent Criminal Abortion Practices".
 In 1974, HP 1897, a "Joint Order Commending the Pro-Life Education Association", was passed.

 Maine passed abortion-related legislation in 1993 that said women have the right to "terminate a pregnancy before viability".
 Abortions need to be performed by a licensed physician.
 After the point where a fetus is viable, a pregnancy can only be terminated if the life or health of the mother is at risk.
 The state was one of 10 states in 2007 to have a customary informed-consent provision for abortions.
 In August 2018, the state had a law to protect the right to have an abortion.
 As of May 14, 2019, the state prohibited abortions after the fetus was viable, generally some point between week 24 and 28.
 This period uses a standard defined by the US Supreme Court in 1973 with the Roe v.
 Wade ruling.

+In April 2024, the Maine Senate failed to pass an abortion rights amendment to the Maine Constitution by the necessary 2/3 vote required to send the issue to voters.
+The vote, 20–13, was along party lines, with Democrats in favor and Republicans opposed.